-I am a postdoctoral researcher working in the theoretical astrophysics group at Caltech.
-My research mainly focuses on the extreme physics of compact objects using high resolution numerical simulations.
+I am a postdoctoral researcher working at the Observatoire de la Côte d’Azur in Nice, France.
+My research mainly focuses on the extreme physics of massive binary stars using high resolution numerical simulations.
 I try to understand how they evolve, emit their energetic radiation and how they influence their surroundings.
-I consider the entire lifecycle of compact objects from the massive stellar progenitors to the relativistic outflows and final merger leading to gravitational wave emission.
+I consider the entire lifecycle of massive stars from colliding stellar winds the final stages of stellar evolution to the relativistic outflows when a compact object is present/forming and final merger of the remnant compact objects leading to gravitational wave emission.
 As you can see from my Projects, I have worked on “astronomical” range of distances, from the close surroundings of fast-rotating pulsars to the cosmological impact of supermassive black holes.
 While base most of my work on numerical simulations and analytic estimates, I cultivate a close connection with observational data.
 I develop and work with several tools to model the multi wavelength emission of the systems I model.
 I enjoy working on various topics and combine different fields to perform innovative research.